News and analysis on responsible and sustainable business since 1991

 - our monthly Corporate Citizenship Briefing: the latest analysis from our experts, plus opinions and insights from specialist guest writers;

 - occasional invitations to our Corporate Citizenship Knowledge Series: informal business seminars on the foremost issues of the day, along with carefully chosen events that might interest you.

 This website also gives access to thousands of articles going back 20 years.
 Refine your search by date or topic to retrieve news and comment that chronicle the history of modern-day corporate citizenship.

 Corporate Citizenship Briefing is published by Corporate Citizenship, a specialist consultancy advising businesses on sustainability.

 For enquiries about advertising or general matters, please contact: firstname.lastname@example.org

 Founding editor-in-chief: Mike Tuffrey

 Mike has worked in the field of corporate social responsibility since 1987.
 A chartered accountant by profession, Mike is co-founder of Corporate Citizenship and was previously director of a national charity.
 Mike was also a London Assembly member and served on the London Sustainable Development Commission.

-Charlie is a senior researcher at Corporate Citizenship, where he has worked since 2012.
+Charlie is a Consultant at Corporate Citizenship, where he has worked since 2012.
 He has a degree in economics from Cambridge University, where he specialised in environmental economics and emerging markets.
 Before joining Corporate Citizenship, he worked for the Carbon Disclosure Project (CDP).